Neuropathic Pain is one of the severe chronic pain conditions that will affect approximately 10% of Americans by the end of 2022. But,

-Neuropathic pain studies suggest that antidepressant drugs, anticonvulsant drugs, and non-steroidal anti-inflammatory drugs (NSAIDs) can ease the pain.
-However, it depends upon the cause of pain, so consult with your physician before taking it.
+Neuropathic pain studies suggest that antidepressant drugs, anticonvulsant drugs, and non-steroidal anti-inflammatory drugs (NSAIDs) can ease pain.
+However, it depends upon the cause of the pain, so consult with your physician before taking it.
 A normal dosage of Gabapentin for nerve pain helps sometimes.

 If the patient has diabetes and suffers from neuropathic pain, the best treatment for the neuropathic pain will be living management, such as taking healthy food, going for routine exercises, and improving your way of living.
 Effective living management can also help to control further nerve damage.
-In some cases, the doctors use electrical stimulation to manage pain symptoms.
+In some cases, doctors use electrical stimulation to manage pain symptoms.

 Some other treatments help to cope with neuropathic pain.
 They are: